ITI/mrnes/docs/mrnes.md

 Foreground computation requests are presented to an **mrnes** endpoint, which queues them if needed to be served by a free CPU core.   **mrnes** allows a model to specify a background rate and per-request computation demand at an endpoint, and have that flow occupy cores under the covers so to speak.
 In the presence of background computation the requests for foreground computation are more likely to have to wait for a free core.

-Background flows can be introduced to consume bandwidth of interfaces and networks, and so slow down communication.
-The **mrnes** logic for computing the bandwidth available for transmission of a foreground frame between interfaces takes into account the loading of background flows through the destination interface, denying that bandwidth to the foreground flow and so increasing the transfer time.
-The logic for computing the queuing time for a frame presented to an egress interface includes the impact induced by the presence of higher-priority background flows also leaving that interface.
+Background flows can be introduced to cause foreground frames to have to compete for bandwidth, and so slow down communication.   **mrnes** defines an API for describing attributes of these background flows.
+In all cases the effect of background flows at an interface is to induce foreground frames to  queue for transmission through the interface, using a delay model based on the aggregate background flows through it.

-An even simpler way to induce the effect of background traffic is to configure interfaces with a non-zero parameter that simply reduces the useable bandwidth through the interface by that amount.
-A background bandwidth consumption parameter value of 100Mbs applied to a 1000Mbs interface presents 900Mbs useable bandwidth to a model, effectively slowing transfers by 10%.

 The level of intensity of background computation and background flows can be dynamically changed in the course of a simulation run, by the model code that uses the **mrnes** package.

 ##### 1.4 API